thezettascale/KAEM/README.md

-# LV-KAM
+# T-KAM
-Official implementation of the Latent Variable Kolmogov-Arnold Model - a novel generative model defined entirely by finite representations of continous functions.
+Official implementation of the Thermodynamic Kolmogov-Arnold Model - a novel generative model defined entirely by finite representations of continous functions.

 Go see our [litepaper!](https://exalaboratories.com/litepaper).
 We are able to train both MLPs and KANs more efficiently than a GPU, and we can certainly make KANs more efficient than anything else out there.

-## What is LV-KAM.
+## What is T-KAM.

-LV-KAM is a generative model that has been **entirely represented in two sums.** It can be visualized, and used without neural networks when preferred, or with neural networks using the ideas in [pykan](https://github.com/KindXiaoming/pykan).
+T-KAM is a generative model that has been **entirely represented in two sums.** It can be visualized, and used without neural networks when preferred, or with neural networks using the ideas in [pykan](https://github.com/KindXiaoming/pykan).

 It uses: